 What is an Issue Log?

 What is an Issue?

-Before going into depth about issue logs, we must first define a project issue.
-While issues are often discussed in tandem with risks, they are distinctly different.
+Before going into depth about issue logs, let’s define a project issue.
+While we often talk about issues with risks, they are distinctly different.
 While a risk is anything that can potentially impact the future of a project, both positively and negatively, an issue is a project risk that has escalated into a current problem that can negatively impact the successful delivery of the project.
 An issue is current and present and thus requires immediate attention and action.

+What is an Issue Log?